Skip to content

 urlFilter [ --show-file ] [ --file name ] [ file ]

-Open URLs which appear in a stream Takes a text file and outputs any https:// or http:// URLs found within.
+Output URLs which appear in a stream.
+Takes a text file and outputs any https:// or http:// URLs found within.
 URLs are explicitly trimmed at quote, whitespace and escape boundaries.

 Reads standard input